What is Man’oushe?

 When man’oushe is baked on a saj, then you roll it thinner, and it comes out leaner, and is perfect for rolling up.
 A saj is a cooking contraption that looks like an upside down wok.
 The flatbreads, and even sandwiches, are cooked on the hot slopes of the saj.
 It can be heated with coals, or the modern versions will be gas powered, these were the types found in the pop ups in Paris.
 So, theoretically, you could make your own saj by using your wok upside down!

 Incidentally, the word man’oushe means stamped or decorated, referring to the dough being flattened using ones fingers, and leaving tiny, round dips on the top of the manoushe.
 These dips will also hold more of whatever wet topping you may be using.

 However, as you can see from the images here, I don’t bother making pronounced finger dips on the flattened manoushe dough, although I do use my fingers to shape it.
-I’ve seen many people using a rolling pin, including David Lebovitz, which I think is completely unnecessary, as the dough is soft and very pliable, it doesn’t take much to stretch to a round shape.
+I’ve seen many people using a rolling pin, including David Lebovitz.
+If you prefer to, by all means, it’ll help you control the shape, but remember rustic?

 Making Manoushe at Home

 A quick note before we get down to business; the manoushe dough is very wet and soft.
 It is probably best made in a food processor.
 If you are kneading it with your hands, keep flouring them, but be careful not to add too much extra flour to the dough.